-Procedure for estimating the remaining lifetime and to determineing installed capacity of the power plant
+Procedure for estimating the remaining lifetime of the power plant

 If the lifetime of the existing power plant is not prolonged as a result of the project activity, the application of this procedure is not necessary.
 In this case, project participants should provide appropriate explanations and documentation that the lifetime is not prolonged in the CDM-PDD.